vokimon/apunts/math/math-3n1.md

 any predecessor p has to be greater or equal than A.

-So, given a candidate to be A if it has a predecessor which is minor it can be discarded as the first irreductible number.
+So, given a candidate to be A if it has a predecessor which is lesser than A it can be discarded as the first irreductible number.

 Collorary: The first irreductible number n is not $n mod 3 = 2$.

 Every number $n$ has a even direct predecesor $pe = 2n$ which is clearly greater.
-But they could also have an odd direct predecesor $pe = (2*n - 1) / 3$,
+But they could also have an odd direct predecesor $pe = (2n - 1) / 3$,
 which is lesser.
-Not all numbers have a lesser predecessor, just those for which $2*n -1$ is divisible by 3.
+Not all numbers have a lesser predecessor, just those for which $2n -1$ is divisible by 3.

 Let be po the lesser prececessor of n.
 $n = (3po+1)/2$.
-Also p should be odd, so, po=2l+1 being a natural.
+Also po should be odd, so, po=2l+1 being l a natural.
 Combining both expressions:

 	n = (3po+1)/2 ; m is the lesser predecesor of n